-A LocalProxy to a requests.
-Session that already has the Atlassian authentication token loaded (assuming that the user has authenticated with Atlassian at some point in the past).
+A LocalProxy to a requests.Session that already has the Atlassian authentication token loaded (assuming that the user has authenticated with Atlassian at some point in the past).

-2.1.2 Authentia
+2.1.2 Authentiq

-flask_dance.contrib.authentiq.make_authentiq_blueprint(client_id=None,

-client_secret=None,

-scope='openid profile', redirect_url=None,

-redirect_to=None, login_url=None, authorized_url=None,
+flask_dance.contrib.authentiq.make_authentiq_blueprint(client_id=None, client_secret=None, , scope='openid profile', redirect_url=None, redirect_to=None, login_url=None, authorized_url=None, session_class=None, storage=None, hostname='connect.authentiq.io', rule_kwargs=None)

-session_class=None,

-storage=None, hostname='connect.authentia.io')

 Make a blueprint for authenticating with authentiq using OAuth 2.
 This requires a client ID and client secret from authentiq.
-You should either pass them to this constructor, or make sure that your Flask application config defines them, using the variables AUTHENTIQ OAUTH CLIENT ID and AUTHENTIQ OAUTH CLIENT SECRET.
+You should either pass them to this constructor, or make sure that your Flask application config defines them, using the variables AUTHENTIQ_OAUTH_CLIENT_ID and AUTHENTIQ_OAUTH_CLIENT_SECRET.

 - client_id (str) The client ID for your application on Authentiq. - client_secret (str) The client secret for your application on Authentiq. - scope (str, optional) comma-separated list of scopes for the OAuth token. - redirect_url (str) the URL to redirect to after the authentication dance is complete. - redirect_to (str) if redirect_url is not defined, the name of the view to redirect to after the authentication dance is complete.
-The actual URL will be determined by flask.url for(). - login_url (str, optional) the URL path for the login view.
-Defaults to / authentiq. - authorized_url(str, optional) the URL path for the authorized view.
+The actual URL will be determined by flask. url_for(). - login_url (str, optional) the URL path for the login view.
+Defaults to / authentiq. - authorized_url (str, optional) the URL path for the authorized view.
 Defaults to /authentiq/authorized. - session_class (class, optional) The class to use for creating a Requests session.
 Defaults to OAuth2Session. - storage A token storage class, or an instance of a token storage class, to use for this blueprint.
-Defaults to SessionStorage. - hostname (str, optional) If using a private instance of authentiq CE/EE, specify the hostname, default is connect.authentiq.io
+Defaults to SessionStorage. - hostname (str, optional) If using a private instance of authentiq CE/EE, specify the hostname, default is connect.authentiq.io. - rule_kwargs (dict, optional) Additional arguments that should be passed when adding the login and authorized routes.
+Defaults to None.

-${\tt flask_dance.contrib.authentiq.authentiq}$
+flask_dance.contrib.authentiq.authentiq